lw9391/DragonRocketRepo/README.md

 * end mission
 * get summary of stored data

+### Stack
+Java 17 (Eclipse Temurin 17.0.15)
+Gradle 8.14.1

+After cloning, you can build it with the Gradle wrapper using `./gradlew build`.

 ### Assumptions
 There are a few clarifications that need to be made.